Equestrian Center Frequently Asked Questions

 Mount Holyoke Equestrian Center?

-No. While both the dressage and equitation teams are excellent ways to increase the amount of riding a student does at Mount Holyoke being on a team is certainly not a required part of the program.
+No. While the dressage, western, and hunter seat equitation teams are excellent ways to increase the amount of riding a student does at Mount Holyoke, being on a team is certainly not a required part of the program.
 A student may join a team, take a physical education riding class or, depending on instructor and horse availability, simply choose to take private lessons.
+Riders may also elect to participate in our Community Riding Program which offers lessons on most Saturdays and there are several horse showing opportunities.

 What equipment do I have to bring to ride at Mount